October 17, 2017

 Our Region Needs Your Help to Conserve Water!
-Phase IV Water Restrictions are Still in Effect for Monrovia as We Face Dire Water Supply Shortage
+Phase IV Water Restrictions are Still in Effect for Monrovia as we Face Dire Water Supply Shortage

-You may be tempted to use extra water outdoors this week because of the heat wave we’ve been experiencing.
-But when it’s this hot, grass is meant to get a little brown!
 Please remember to water early in the morning or late at night to minimize water loss, and only water once every four days.
 As outlined in the mandatory Phase IV Water Conservation Regulations, outdoor watering should be limited to:

 - About once per week (no more than every fourth day)

 - No more than 15 minutes per landscaped area.

 - Note: The 15-minute limit does not apply to drip irrigation systems, new planting of low-water usage plants, or if reclaimed water is being used as permitted by law.

 - Only before 8:00 a.m. or after 6:00 p.m.